Intel plans online TV service as PC chip sales wane

 He said hundreds of Intel employees and their families are already testing a set-top box the company will sell as part of the service.

-Intel's move puts it into competition with heavyweights like Apple (AAPL.O), Amazon (AMZN.O) and Google (GOOG.O) that believe the $100 billion cable television ecosystem is ripe for change.
+Intel's move puts it into competition with heavyweights like Apple, Amazon and Google that believe the $100 billion cable television ecosystem is ripe for change.

 The chipmaker plans to offer consumers smaller bundles of content than those currently offered by cable operators, Erik Huggers, vice president and general manager of Intel Media, told the AllThingsDigital "Dive into Media" conference on Tuesday.